rssnyder/KubeDiagrams/README.md

 # generate a diagram from a manifest
 kube-diagrams -o cassandra.png examples/cassandra/cassandra.yml

+# generate a diagram from a kustomize folder
+kubectl kustomize path_to_a_kustomize_folder | kube-diagrams - -o diagram.png

 # generate a diagram from the actual default namespace state
 kubectl get all -o yaml | kube-diagrams -o default-namespace.png -

+# generate a diagram of all workload and service resources from all namespaces
+kubectl get all --all-namespaces -o yaml | kube-diagrams -o all-namespaces.png -
 ```

 ### `helm-diagrams`